Minnesota youth vaping trial of e-cigarette maker Juul opens

-MINNEAPOLIS (AP) — Minnesota Attorney General Keith Ellison will personally open his state's case against Juul Labs on Tuesday, the first of thousands of cases against the e-cigarette maker to reach trial.
+MINNEAPOLIS (AP) — Minnesota Attorney General Keith Ellison personally opened his state's case against Juul Labs on Tuesday, accusing the e-cigarette maker of using "slick products, clever ads and attractive flavors" to hook children on nicotine as the first of thousands of cases against the company reached trial.

-Minnesota is seeking more than $100 million in damages, Ellison said, accusing San Francisco-based Juul of unlawfully targeting young people to get a new generation addicted to nicotine.
+Minnesota is seeking more than $100 million in damages, Ellison said, accusing Washington, D.C.-based Juul of unlawfully targeting young people to get a new generation addicted to nicotine.
+The court seated an eight-woman, four man jury Tuesday morning and Ellison gave the state's opening statements in the afternoon.

+“They baited, deceived, and addicted a whole new generation of kids after Minnesotans slashed youth smoking rates down to the lowest level in a generation,” Ellison said.
+“Now, big tobacco is back with a new name but the same game.
+Juul wiped out the work of our state with their slick products, clever ads, and attractive flavors.”

 Juul has faced thousands of lawsuits nationwide but most have settled, including 39 with other states and U.S. territories.
 Not Minnesota, which won a landmark $7.1 billion settlement with the tobacco industry in 1998.
 Minnesota added tobacco industry giant Altria, which formerly owned a minority stake in Juul, as a co-defendant in 2020.

 Altria completed its divestiture this month and says it effectively lost its $12.8 billion investment.
-But it didn't abandon e-cigarettes: Just a few days later, Altria announced a $2.75 billion investment in Juul's rival, the startup NJOY.
+But it didn't abandon e-cigarettes: Just a few days later, Altria announced a $2.75 billion investment in Juul's rival, the vaping company NJOY.

+In his opening statement, Ellison argued that Juul and Altria broke the law by using deceptive actions to sell tobacco products to minors.
+The companies purposely made their products small and sleek to make detection by adults difficult, used large amounts of nicotine to addict children, added flavors that would appeal to young people and used a marketing campaign they knew would appeal to teens, Ellison said.

+“Young people are innocent, and they want to explore,” Ellison said. ""Kids are attracted to what is shiny, slick, cool — and that is exactly who Juul and Altria were targeting and preying upon."

-“We will prove how Juul and Altria deceived and hooked a generation of Minnesota youth on their products, causing both great harm to the public and great expense to the State to remediate that harm,” Ellison said in a statement.
-He plans to hand the case over to attorneys for two outside law firms after delivering part of the opening statements.
+Ellison has said he plans to hand the case over to attorneys for two outside law firms after delivering part of the opening statements.

 The jury trial before Hennepin County District Judge Laurie Miller is expected to last about three weeks.
 The trial over the lawsuit by the state and Blue Cross and Blue Shield of Minnesota lasted nearly four months before big tobacco companies settled, just ahead of closing arguments.

-That case forced the release of millions of pages of previously secret industry documents.
+That case forced the release of millions of pages of previously secret industry documents that expanded America's understanding of how the tobacco industry tried to conceal the addictive nature of its products.
 Part of the $7.1 billion supported anti-smoking programs, but Juul and Altria have noted in court that lawmakers spent much of it to fund state government.

 The 2019 lawsuit against Juul alleges consumer fraud, creating a public nuisance, unjust enrichment and a conspiracy with Altria that "preyed upon and enticed Minnesota’s children, through deceptive and illegal tactics, to buy a product that may sentence them to a lifetime of nicotine addiction and other destructive behaviors."